-Medication training for carers, support workers, nurses and schools: accredited, competence-based and shown to reduce errors
+Medication training for carers, support workers, nurses and schools: accredited, competence-based and shown to reduce medication errors

-Prescription Training provides medication training for carers, support workers, nurses and schools.
-Our medication training is competence-based, accredited by the Royal Pharmaceutical Society and has been shown to reduce medication errors.
-Our training programmes teach both the theory and practical skills needed to safely handle, administer and manage medication with a strong emphasis on assessment of competence.
+Prescription Training provides medication training for care workers, support workers, nurses and schools.
+Our medication training is competence-based, accredited by the Royal Pharmaceutical Society and has been shown to reduce medication errors by 30%.
+We teach both the theory and practical skills needed to safely handle, administer and manage medication.

 Our clients include: